huntingphi/advanced-software-dev-notes/ASD_Week_1.md

 "A deliverable is a measurable and tangible outcome of the project.
 They are developed by project team members in alignment with the goals of the project"

 Milestones: *The checkpoints throughout the life of the project.
 They identify when one or multiple groups or activities..*
 "**Milestones** on the other hand are checkpoints throughout the life of the project.
-They identify when one or multiple group activities have been completed thus implying that a notable point has been reached in the project"
+They identify when one or multiple group activities have been completed thus implying that a notable point has been reached in the project  "

 ### Why Software Metrics?
-To plan and..
+To plan and manage a software development project.

+The resources required for each of its constituent activities need to be estimated.
+These estimations are subjective perceptions of the activity and based on measurements of size and complexity of the activity itself and the artifact produced.

+Software metrics measure some aspect of software development, such as:
+- project level: cost and duration
+- application level: size or complexity

 ### Software Metrics Characteristics
+**Process Metrics**
+Process metrics measure some aspect of the development process, such as:
+- Project cost to date
+- Amount of time spent on the project to date

+The above aspects are constantly changing

+**Product Metrics**
+Product metrics measure some aspect of the software product, such as:
+- Analysis models: Number of classes in analysis class diagram
+- test plans
+- program code

+**Result Metrics**
+Measure outcomes such as current cost of project, and also known as *control metrics* and are used to determine how management control should be exercised.

+Measurement of the current level of progress in the project is used to decide whether action is necessary to bring the project back onto schedule.

+**Predictor Metrics**
+Quantify estimates for project resource requirements, such as class size.

+A crude measure could be a simple count of attributes and operations.
+Its a predictor because it can be used to predict the time it will take to produce code.

+Also a measure of some other aspect of software product that is used to predict another aspect of the product or project progress.

+Could possibly predict that the system will be difficult to maintain, or low levels of reuse.

+The design could then change to improve the system

+### Are Software Metrics Worth Anything?

+Useful for prediction and resource estimation

 ## Scheduling